meetrevision/playbook/README.md

 ## Features

+- Automaticlly built by GitHub actions for reduced release times
 - Easy to use, just drag and drop the playbook into the [AME Wizard](https://ameliorated.io)
 - Removes bloatware and unnecessary system components
 - Optimizes your system for performance and improved privacy